| Title: | Create and (Interactively) Modify Nested Hierarchies |

 |

-with information about the required nodes.
+a list with information about the required nodes.

-(the default), the information is
+If nodes is NULL (the default), the information is

 computed for all available nodes of the hierarchy.
 The following